 After cleaning and conditioning, the saddle looked much nicer and like it had been well cared for over the years…instead of abused in storage.
 The leather softened up beautifully and with a little work it was solid for schooling again instead of sitting in a land fill somewhere.

 I highly recommend these products for emergency leather rescue.
 The cleaner can get anything out and the conditioner can soften even the most abused leather.
-I don’t use this daily, because of the price and harshness of the cleaner (and because there’s no yummy smell), but to save something that has been abused these are my go-to products.
+I don’t use this daily, because of the price (it is a little pricey) and harshness of the cleaner (and because there’s no yummy smell), but to save something that has been abused these are my go-to products.

 What tack/leather items has Leather Therapy rescued for you?